sdziallas/comp55/docs/labs/8-Github-Prep.md

 That's it for now!
-We'll do more with git in the future, but this is just meant to get you ready for when we start coding, which you should not do yet, since I have more code to give you to help you move along in the project, work on designing and coming up with classes and methods and the rest of your system design project instead!
+We'll do more with git in the future, but this is just meant to get you ready for when we start coding.

+Before you start coding though, make sure that you have:

+- approval to start
+- updated starter code
+- updated methods and classes
+- finished the rest of your system design project.